Skip to content

 They are a 2-2 team that is two lucky plays from being an 0-4 team.
 They’re not the only lucky ones.

-Even the best are bollocks.
+Even the best are rubbish.

 » READ MORE: Eagles stats: Missed tackles on defense and pressure on Jalen Hurts were too great to overcome vs. Bucs

 The Vikings are 4-0 as Sam Darnold continues his out-of-body experience; a career 78.3-rated passer with a 21-35 record for three teams, he leads the league with a 118.9 rating, 11 touchdowns, and a 9.59 yards-per-attempt average.
-If there was ever a question whether Justin Jefferson was the league’s best receiver, consider what he’s done for Darnold, and let that argument end.
+If there ever was a question whether Justin Jefferson was the league’s best receiver, consider what he’s done for Darnold, and let that argument end.

 Do you think the Vikings will remain unbeaten after their 9:30 a.m.
 Sunday date with Aaron Rodgers and the Jets in London?
 Or their post-bye visit from the Lions, who are really the best team in the NFC, having just dismantled formerly undefeated Seattle?